rtmigo/prefnotifiers_flutter/README.md

 ```

 There are two lines of problem.
 First, the same data is now represented by two entities: the `currentValue` variable and
 the real storage.
-We can change the `currentValue`, forgetting that the storage will not be affected.
+When we change the `currentValue`, the storage is not affected.

 ## PrefItem